MichaelSebero/CoolRune/README.md

 Productivity features and tools.

-A custom version of Librewolf which is more secure and lighter than Brave.
+A custom version of LibreWolf that's more secure and lighter than Brave.

 Stability tweaks.